 Despite, or perhaps due to, a proliferation of forms that sometimes verges on the absurd, the mood of these densely populated works is quietly philosophical.
 Nonsensical and satirical in turn, they lend a gentle humour and dreamlike grace to the human struggle of making meaning (whether scientific or spiritual) from within an endless present of not-knowing.
 It is this non-hierarchical weaving of elements that lends Harsha's work a visual richness and generosity of spirit.
 This spills over into public projects such as Our Bridge (2011), which used the pillars of a bridge in Northern India as a canvas for school children to imagine their 'dream village'.
 Harsha's work may function in part as social commentary, but at its heart it is a playful and poetic reflection of the persistent singularities of human nature.

 Born in 1969, NS Harsha lives and works in Mysore, India.
 He was a recipient of the prestigious DAAD Scholarship in 2012, and was awarded the Artes Mundi Prize in 2008.
-In 2015 the artist will create a site-specific mural at the Dallas Museum of Art, following his participation in a variety of international collaborative projects and exhibitions: recent solo presentations include those with DAAD, as part of the DAAD Artists-in-Berlin Program (2012 - 2013); INIVA, London (2009); and at Maison Hermes Tokyo (2008).
-His work has featured in group exhibitions including the Kochi-Muziris Biennale, India (2014); Moscow Biennial of Contemporary Art (2013); Dojima Biennial, Osaka (2013); Adelaide International Biennial (2012); Asian Art Museum, San Francisco (2012); the Yokohama Triennial (2011) and the Bienal de Sao Paulo (2010).
+Recent solo exhibitions and projects have taken place at international venues including the Dallas Museum of Art (2015 - 2016); DAAD, as part of the DAAD Artists-in-Berlin Program (2012 - 2013); INIVA, London (2009); and at Maison Hermes Tokyo (2008).
+Harsha's work has featured in group exhibitions including the Kochi-Muziris Biennale, India (2014); Moscow Biennial of Contemporary Art (2013); Dojima Biennial, Osaka (2013); Adelaide International Biennial (2012); Asian Art Museum, San Francisco (2012); the Yokohama Triennial (2011) and the Bienal de Sao Paulo (2010).
 He was also a participant in the major touring exhibition Indian Highway, which was staged at the Serpentine Gallery, London (2008); Astrup Fearnley Museum of Modern Art, Oslo (2009); Herning Art Museum, Denmark (2010); Musée d'Art Contemporain, Lyon (2011); MAXXI, Rome (2011-12) and Ullens Center for Contemporary Art, Beijing (2012).
 He has a forthcoming solo exhibition at Mori Art Museum, Tokyo (2017).